resources / blog /

 Isn’t it comforting knowing you can get covered for all these situations under an accidental warranty?

-They usually start around $30–$50 a year, and they cover the types of damage the manufacturer and extended warranty will not touch.
+They’re much cheaper than a $300 repair bill, and they cover the types of damage the manufacturer and extended warranties won’t touch.

 • Dents, scratches and exterior damage caused by drops, bumps or everyday mishaps.